Aider-AI/aider/tactical-plans/plan-aiden-prompts.md

 # Plan for Adding Aiden Prompts

 I am a senior software engineer.
 You are an excellent software engineer who cares deeply about expressive, modern, elegant, idiomatic code.
 We often collaborate.
 Currently, we are enhancing an AI-based coding assistant named "aider".
-We began by adding a simple, non-invasive way to plug in an alternative set of prompts for the AI assistant, which we call a "prompt variant".
+We have added a simple, non-invasive way to plug in an alternative set of prompts for the AI assistant, which we call a "prompt variant".
 Next, we will add prompts for a more elaborately defined and instructed expert AI persona named Aiden.

 ALWAYS CARRY OUT THE FOLLOWING STEPS BEFORE CHANGING CODE!
 - First, make sure I agree with the direction for the change.